-Final Terms Investment Timeline

-lssuer Credit Suisse AG ("Credit Suisse"), acting

-through its London Branch.

-Principal Amount \$10.00 per Security
+Final Terms Investment Timeline Issuer Principal Amount Credit Suisse AG ("Credit Suisse"), acting through its London Branch. \$10.00 per Security Trade Date The Closing Level of the Underlying (Initial Level) is observed, the Trigger Level is determined and the Upside Participation Rate is set.
 Term Approximately 10 years.
-In the event that we make any change to the expected

-Settlement Date, the calculation agent

-may adjust the Valuation Date and

-Maturity Date to ensure that the stated term of the Securities remains the same.

-Underlying Russell 2000 [®] Index

-Trigger Level 50% of the Initial Level, as specified on

-Llocido the first page of this pricing supplement.
-142%

-Upside Participation Rate 142%

-Payment at If the Underlying Return is greater

-Maturity (per Security) than zero, Credit Suisse will pay you a cash payment calculated as follows:

-Security) cash payment calculated as follows.

-\$10 + [\$10 × (Underlying Return ×

-Upside Participation Rate)]

-If the Underlying Return is equal

-to or less than zero and the Final Level is equal to or greater than

-the Trigger Level, Credit Suisse will

-pay you a cash payment of:

-\$10

-If the Final Level is less than the

-Trigger Level, Credit Suisse will pay

-you a cash payment calculated as

-follows:

-\$10 + (\$10 × Underlying Return)

-In this case, you could lose up to

-all of your Principal Amount in an

-amount proportionate to the negative Underlying Return.
+In the event that we make any change to the expected Settlement Date, the calculation agent may adjust the Valuation Date and Maturity Date to ensure that the stated term of the Securities remains the same.
+Underlying iShares® MSCI Emerging Markets ETF Trigger Level 50% of the Initial Level, as specified on the first page of this pricing supplement.
+The Final Level and Underlying Return are determined on the Valuation Date.
+Upside Participation Rate 141% Payment at Maturity (per Security) If the Underlying Return is greater than zero, Credit Suisse will pay you a cash payment calculated as follows: If the Underlying Return is greater than zero, Credit Suisse will pay you a cash payment per Security equal to: $10 + [10 \times (Underlying Return \times Upside Participation Rate)]$ \$10 + [\$10 × (Underlying Return × Upside Participation Rate)] If the Underlying Return is equal to or less than zero and the Final Level is equal to or greater than the Trigger Level, Credit Suisse will pay you a cash payment of: Maturity Date If the Underlying Return is equal to or less than zero and the Final Level is equal to or greater than the Trigger Level, Credit Suisse will pay you a cash payment per Security \$10 equal to \$10.
+If the Final Level is less than the Trigger Level, Credit Suisse will pay you a cash payment calculated as follows: If the Final Level is less than the Trigger Level, Credit Suisse will pay you a cash payment per Security equal to: \$10 + (\$10 × Underlying Return) In this case, you could lose up to all of your Principal Amount in an amount \$10 + (\$10 × Underlying Return) proportionate to the negative Underlying Return.
+Under these circumstances, you will lose a significant Underlying Return Final Level - Initial Level Initial Level portion, and could lose all, of your Principal Amount.
+Initial Level The Closing Level of the Underlying on the Trade Date, as specified on the first page of this pricing supplement.
+Final Level The Closing Level of the Underlying on the Valuation Date.
+Valuation Date (1) June 24, 2025 Maturity Date(1) June 30, 2025